 This cupcake recipe also uses cake flour instead of all-purpose flour.
 As we learned in pastry school, cake flour is milled to have a lower protein content than all-purpose flour which results in a more tender cake.

 This is a great flour to use if you want a light and airy cupcake that’s not too heavy and tastes delicious!
+If you’d like some ideas on how to make these even cuter, check out how to bake cute cupcakes!

 WHY YOU SHOULD MAKE THIS RECIPE